penske-media-corp/pmc-vvv/README.md

 # PMC-VVV

+Welcome!
+This is the _in progress_ configuration for PMC's local WP development with VVV.
+This document should contain what you need to know for testing it out, but note that the following things are not yet ready to test:

+* PHPUnit and PHPCS in the Vagrant machine (you can still run pipelines and these commands through Docker in each theme root)
+* Setting up new WPCOM sites should be done manually - see below (adding new VIPGo sites is untested by the initial VVV testers)

 To build a new PMC-VVV environment simply run `sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)` in your terminal and follow the prompts.
 If you have any issues please refer to the [VVV documentation](https://varyingvagrantvagrants.org/) or `#engineering` for questions.
 Engineering owns the evolution of this project and ops offers ultimate support of tooling.
 If you feel the urge to change something or find a bug the please submit a PR yourself.

 ## Build PMC-VVV